 - The whole story arc.
-Susie takes the report so seriously that she thinks getting into a good college depends on her doing well on it.
+Susie takes the report so seriously that she thinks getting into a good college (keep in mind, both of them are six) depends on her doing well on it.
 Calvin, of course, couldn't care less.

-: POTTY MOUTH!
+Hobbes: POTTY MOUTH!
 POTTY MOUTH!
 CALVIN IS A POTTY MOUTH!
-Calvin

-: Yeah?
+Hobbes: Yeah?
 Says you and what army?
 You couldn't knock the teeth out of a mosquito!
-Calvin

-: Ow!
+Calvin: Ow!
 Go stick your nose in a rubber hose, you walking flea condo!
-Hobbes

-- "TEN MILLION BOTTLES OF BEER ON THE WALL, TEN MILLION BOTTLES OF BEER..."
+- Calvin annoys his dad into buying him a hamburger by singing, "TEN MILLION BOTTLES OF BEER ON THE WALL, TEN MILLION BOTTLES OF BEER..."

 - Calvin's snowmen.